-Furthermore, additional access technologies such as 5G mobile technology launched in France in 2020 may lead the Group to increase its capital expenditures for additional upgrades.
-The Group is evolving in a market affected by economic, competitive and regulatory uncertainty and the Group must regularly adapt its business model to take into account market changes such as changes in consumer behaviour, introduction of new technology, products or services, competition and the development of specific pricing policies, the adaptation of its structural costs, the streamlining of its operational organization, and the adaptation of its sales strategy.
+Furthermore, additional access technologies such as 5G mobile technology, increased demand for complementary infrastructures such as Edge Computing infrastructures or Indoor coverage infrastructures, or the emerging market in France of 5G Private Mobile Networks (i.e. wireless communication infrastructures similar to public mobile networks, but dedicated and exclusive to a specific organization or location: factories, warehouses, ...) may lead the Group to increase its operating expenditures or capital expenditures to address these markets or for additional upgrades.
+The Group is evolving in markets affected by economic, competitive and regulatory uncertainty and the Group must regularly adapt its business model to take into account market changes such as changes in consumer behaviour, introduction of new technology, products or services, competition and the development of specific pricing policies, the adaptation of its structural costs, the streamlining of its operational organization, and the adaptation of its sales strategy.
 As a result, if the measures taken by the Group do not meet the demands, expectations, or habits of the consumers, growth opportunities and demand for the Group's sites from such technologies may not be realised at the times or to the extent anticipated.